 We see the technosphere concept as a thinking tool to crack open our current situation.
 This situation presents itself in the vertigo of larger-than human systems and the intractability of super-wicked problems.
 The technosphere presents a model to frame them meaningfully.
 Our ignorance about the character of the technosphere’s dynamics is a leading factor in the difficulty of developing a comprehensive approach to the planetary crises of the twenty-first century.
-Over the course of HKW’s Technosphere project (2015‒18), our team and interlocutors have and will continue to investigate its questions through public events, workshops, curricula, publications, and other research activities, hoping to reduce that gap and to develop descriptive capabilities for understanding and engaging with a highly dynamic, trans-technical world.
+Over the course of HKW’s Technosphere project (2015‒19), our team and interlocutors have investigated its questions through public events, workshops, curricula, publications, and other research activities, hoping to reduce that gap and to develop descriptive capabilities for understanding and engaging with a highly dynamic, trans-technical world.

 Technosphere Magazine maps out specific dimensions, condensations, aggregations, “apparatuses,” problematics, conflict zones, ruptures, and operational failures, through and by which the technosphere becomes visible.
-A growing conglomeration of topical dossiers embody the curatorial grasp and pathway of the Technosphere Magazine, portending trajectories, converging points, interweavings and hidden associations between distant fields of impact.
-The magazine will thereby act as a calibrating device, tying together all these approaches into an organ that can display and communicate the concept of the technosphere while affording a source from which the concept can be discussed, debated, and re-tooled in dynamic ways.
+A conglomeration of seventeen thematic dossiers embody the curatorial grasp and pathway of the Technosphere Magazine, portending trajectories, converging points, interweavings and hidden associations between distant fields of impact.
+The magazine thereby acts as a calibrating device, tying together all these approaches into an organ that can display and communicate the concept of the technosphere while affording a source from which the concept can be discussed, debated, and re-tooled in dynamic ways.